Figure "Wedge"

 The “Wedge” figure is a reversal figure in graphical analysis, which, as a rule, appears at the peak of the end of a trend and signals us about a possible price reversal.
 There are two types of wedge, namely bearish and bullish.
 Each of them appears on the trends by which they are named.

-The construction of the pattern is very simple, you need to draw two trend lines along the two or three latest price highs and lows.
+Constructing the pattern is very simple: you need to draw two trend lines based on the last two or three price highs and lows.
+The construction is very similar to constructing a regular channel, as we are constructing upper and lower support and resistance lines.

-As a rule, the wedge is directed exactly in the direction where the trend itself is heading.
-If the narrowing of the lines is directed in the opposite direction of the trend, this can tell us about the strength of the trend and its continuation.
-How to actually trade using the Wedge pattern?
+Once constructed, you should have a pattern that closely resembles a wedge.
+Typically, a wedge points in the direction of the trend itself.
+If the lines narrow in the opposite direction of the trend, this may indicate the strength of the trend and its continuation.